ctrlplusb/easy-peasy/website/docs/docs/api/action.md

 ### Disabling Immer

-When dealing with a large/deep data structures within your state, you may want to consider disabling Immer for the [actions](/docs/api/action.html) that update them.
+When dealing with large/deeply nested data structures within your state, you may want to consider disabling Immer for the [actions](/docs/api/action.html) that update them.
 Immer does unfortunately have an overhead as it wraps data in a Proxy solution for the mutation based updates to work.
 We would suggest only using this escape hatch if